 5. "There are ways to get through this difficult time."

 If you notice someone falling into a serious depression and not improving, despite offering your finest support, the best thing you can do is to guide them to professional help.
 Taking that step can feel scary for most people.
 Being there to reassure and accompany them in the process can make the difference between someone falling through the cracks or not.
-Feel free to reach out to mental-health resources online or telephone hotlines as needed; to people you know who are mental-health providers; or look up NAMI.
+Feel free to reach out to mental-health resources online or telephone hotlines as needed, to people you know who are mental-health providers, or look up NAMI.
 Help people make appointments with therapists and/or help them consider adjunct medication carefully.
 Take someone to an emergency room if you are really worried about their safety.
 Negotiating the fragmented mental-health system can be tricky, so your advocacy can really matter to someone who can’t fight for themselves.

 6. "I’ve been through it, too."

-Coming from a place of mutual suffering can matter to someone who feels that no one understands them, or feels too ashamed to talk about their situation.
+Coming from a place of mutual suffering can matter to someone who feels that no one understands them or feels too ashamed to talk about their situation.
 More stories are shared in the media, books, and magazines about people from all walks of life who have gone through mental illness and struggled to survive and improve.
 The more people talk about the reality of their conditions, the less misinformation will confuse the general public.
 It will help reduce ongoing feelings of stigma, loneliness, and social punishment, allowing people to see the potential for recovery.

-Overall, the goal in helping a loved one or friend with depression is to be caring and supportive, but also realistic and open to their state of mind.
+Overall, the goal of helping a loved one or friend with depression is to be caring and supportive, but also realistic and open to their state of mind.
 Each individual case of depression can be much more complex than I’ve outlined here, especially if complicated personality traits or problematic behaviors or substance abuse issues are mixed into the equation.
 In general, accept a depressed person without expectations of quick change or judgment—let them know they are loved and not alone in their struggles.
 Your caring can make a real difference.